OmeGak/sublime-text-user-settings/README.md

 ## Features
 The awesome [Soda Theme](https://github.com/buymeasoda/soda-theme/).

-Preferences tweaks in [Preferences.sublime-settings](Preferences.sublime-settings-sample) mainly for handling indentation and trailing whitespaces consistently.
-Check the file for an extensive listing of features.
-It's commented and easy to read.
+Sensible set of preferences in [Preferences.sublime-settings](Preferences.sublime-settings-sample), mainly for handling indentation, trailing whitespaces and tweaking several other small features.
+Go check the file for an extensive listing of features.
+It's commented and easy to read!

 Development packages:
 * [BracketHighlighter](https://github.com/facelessuser/BracketHighlighter): Bracket and tag highlighter for Sublime Text.